vitoria-ab/satellite_RFI-mine/README.md

 - Memo: https://www.overleaf.com/read/myyvyyvdjrkg   (Under construction)

-The code setup is divided into three stages:
+The code setup is divided into three stages found in Notebooks:

 Stage 1:
 Calibration of the MeerKLASS data [reCalibration_Data].